 Credit: 20 contact hours toward CEUs or Criteria II/III for North Carolina’s Environmental Education Certification Program

-Transportation: Participants can ride with the group from Raleigh departing at 3:30 pm or meet us in Plymouth, NC in the evening.
+Transportation: Participants can ride with the group from Raleigh departing at 2pm or meet us in Columbia, NC in the evening.
 Transportation will be in Museum vans.